 Taking out a protective order (commonly referred to as a “restraining order”) is an additional step you may take to protect yourself from an abusive individual.
 North Carolina courts issue two types of protective orders:

 - Ex parte or temporary protective order (TPO) – This type of protective order may be issued immediately in an emergency situation, or within as few as 72 hours after a request is made.
 These orders are issued without the abuser being present at the hearing, and the order is temporary.

 - 50B domestic violence protective order (DVPO) – A full hearing is required for the issuance of this type of protective order, and its duration is much longer – often up to one year.

 A violation of either type of protective order can result in criminal sanctions.
 In order to obtain either type of order, you have to show the court why you need protection.
 An attorney can help you fulfill this requirement.

-If you are a domestic violence victim—or fear that you are at risk of domestic violence – it is important for you to know that help is available and that the law is on your side.
-The caring attorneys at Charles R. Ullman & Associates are here for you.
+If you are a domestic violence victim—or fear that you are at risk —it is important for you to know that help is available and that the law is on your side.
+The compassionate attorneys at Charles R. Ullman & Associates are here to help you.
 We assist domestic violence victims throughout Wake County from our offices in Raleigh.